hatur/Spotispy/README.md

 PocoCrypto.lib<br>
 PocoNetSSL.lib<br>

-but before you can build these libraries you need to download and compile (or use precompiled, because the process on windows is rather compilcated) the OpenSSL shared libraries (Tested with 1.0.2f) and link them with PocoCrypto and PocoNetSSL.
+Before you can build these last two libraries you need to download and compile (or use precompiled, because the process on windows is rather compilcated) the OpenSSL shared libraries (Tested with 1.0.2f) and link them with PocoCrypto and PocoNetSSL.

 ##### TODO:
 - Implement way to chose the save destination of the stream info file